joneill116/metadata-registry-svc/docs/API.md

 # Metadata Registry Service API Reference

-This document provides a comprehensive overview of the REST API for the Metadata Registry Service.
+This document provides a comprehensive overview of the REST API for the Metadata Registry Service, now supporting polymorphic metamodels and type-safe relationships.
 All endpoints are JSON-based and follow RESTful conventions.
 Authentication and rate limiting are stubbed for future implementation.

 ## Base URL